patternfly/training-scenarios/html-css/module-5/step4-instructions.md

 Click the <strong>Copy to Editor</strong> button below to add html for a Card to the index.html file.

-Then click the <strong>Reload</strong> button above the preview panel to see how the cards display on the page.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-card pf-m-hoverable&quot;&gt;
   &lt;div class=&quot;pf-c-card__head&quot;&gt;